SumoLogic/sumologictoolbox/readme.md

     11. Once the pop-up window closes your content should be copied to the current folder in the destination pane.

-Multi Account Management Support: !Alpha!
+Multi Account Management Support: !Alpha! (!Temporaily Disabled due to API Changes!)

     SumoLogic now provides an account provisioning API for SumoLogic partners and Large Customers.
 This feature must be enabled by SumoLogic and will not be available to most customers.
 Please contact your SumoLogic rep for more info.